 Begin by hiring a qualified attorney, who will review your legal options and help you decide which bankruptcy process (if any) is right for you.
 All bankruptcy cases begin by the filing of a “petition for relief” in the jurisdiction where you reside or own real property.
 With your petition for relief, you must also file a schedule of your assets and liabilities, your current income and expenses, your contracts and leases, and other information about your financial affairs.

 As soon as your petition for relief is filed, a bankruptcy trustee is appointed to administer your case which includes determining all of your liabilities and examine your assets.

 Next, there will be a Meeting of Creditors, which is required by Section 341(a) of the Bankruptcy Code, where creditors are permitted to be present evidence why they should be paid.
 Creditors rarely appear for or participate in the Meeting of Creditors, however, and the real purpose of this meeting is for the trustee to interview the debtor(s) and determine if further investigation of the debtor(s) assets and liabilities is necessary.

 Some individuals who are having trouble obtaining a loan modification their home mortgage and who qualify for a Chapter 13 bankruptcy proceeding, will also utilize the Loss Mitigation process available through the New Jersey Bankruptcy Court.

 Loss Mitigation is a court-supervised loan modification process.
 It is far more likely to yield desirable results, stop foreclosure, and put your mortgage payments bank on track, than an ordinary, out-of-court loan modification process.

-Ask your attorney to help you learn more about the Loss Mitigation process and whether it can help you.
+Ask your New Jersey bankruptcy attorney to help you learn more about the Loss Mitigation process and whether it can help you.